Close Menu

 The real goal is simpler: be the parent who can handle the tantrum without falling apart yourself.

-Learning how to handle toddler tantrums in public takes time.
+Learning how to handle toddler tantrums outside the house takes time.

-Sometimes I still have to carry my son out of a store like a sack of potatoes while he screams.
+Sometimes I still have to carry my son out of a store while he screams.

 Disclaimer: I am a parent and a university educator, not a licensed child psychologist or pediatrician.
 This guide is based on my personal parenting experience and conflict resolution background.
 Always consult your child’s pediatrician for professional medical or psychological advice regarding your child’s behavior and development.